 - Landslides can block roads causing delays in your holiday program.

 - Foggy weather in the valleys of Kathmandu and Pokhara can delay flights.

 - There is a massive exodus of migrant workers from Kathmandu during the Hindu Festival of Dashain (it can be next to impossible to get bus seats and when you are close to the main festival days, even on domestic flights.

 The monsoon rains lingered much longer this year.
 It affected the flights to Lukla and Jomsom until the second week of the month.
 In the Everest region, there was unseasonal rain/snowfall.

 The first week of October experienced clear weather in the mornings, but the clouds rose early, and mountain views were covered by 9 am as the monsoon lingered on with rains in the afternoons and evenings.
-Later flights to Lukla and Jomsom were canceled due to cloudy weather for five days in the first week of October.
-In the second week of October, Nepal experienced a drop in temperature, and it dropped further in the last week due to the Western disturbance, which gave the coldest October temperatures in seven years.
+Later, flights to Lukla and Jomsom were cancelled due to cloudy weather for five days in the first week of October.
+In the second week of October, Nepal experienced a drop in temperature.
+It dropped further in the last week due to the Western disturbance, which gave the coldest October temperatures in seven years.